1 point from defeat 7 times, Federer wins Australian Open QF - WHIZ News

 Despite all sorts of signs he was not quite himself for much of the match, Federer beat the biceps-baring, hard-hitting, court-covering Sandgren 6-3, 2-6, 2-6, 7-6 (8), 6-3 on Tuesday in a rollicking quarterfinal that appeared to be over long before it truly was.

-Federer was involved in a dispute with the chair umpire over cursing.
-Left the court for a medical timeout early in the third set, then was visited by a trainer later for a right leg massage.
+Federer got into a dispute with a line judge and the chair umpire over cursing.
+He left the court for a medical timeout early in the third set, then was visited by a trainer later for a right leg massage.

+Sandgren was run into by a ballkid during the changeover at 3-all in the tiebreaker, which he said was “physically painful” to his right calf but “wasn’t a big deal.”
+He was distracted by hearing the work of a courtside broadcast commentator.
+There also was an odd buzz emanating from the chair umpire’s microphone.

-And, above all, found himself in a tense tussle with Sandgren, a 28-year-old from Tennessee who’s never been a major semifinalist and was trying to become the lowest-ranked man in the Australian Open’s final four since Patrick McEnroe — John’s younger brother — was No. 114 in 1991.
+Above all, there were all of those match points for Sandgren, a 28-year-old from Tennessee who’s never been a major semifinalist and was trying to become the lowest-ranked man in the Australian Open’s final four since Patrick McEnroe — John’s younger brother — was No. 114 in 1991.

-Oh, how close Sandgren came to the monumental upset.
-And imagine the heartbreak for someone who toiled for years on lower-level tours then was thrilled just to take this stage against Federer.
+Imagine, then, the heartbreak for Sandgren, who toiled for years on lower-level tours and was so thrilled just to share the stage with Federer for the first time.

+“Back to the drawing board.
+Keep working.
+Keep trying to improve.
+Maybe I’ll get another look, another shot,” Sandgren said.
+“Maybe I’ll come through.”

+After rolling through the second and third sets as Federer’s serve dropped from an average of 112 mph to 105 mph — “Wasn’t popping like it does normally,” Sandgren observed — and Federer’s unforced errors totaled 30, the underdog led 5-4 in the fourth set.

 On Federer’s own second chance to take that set and force a fifth, Sandgren hit a ball that landed near the baseline.
 Federer thought it might be out — he turned to look at a line judge for a call that never came — yet barely flicked it back in a defensive manner, and Sandgren’s overhead smash went long.